 Reds off the mark at Anfield

 1923 - Outside-left Fred Hopkin scored his first reds goal in a 3-0 League win over Bolton Wanderers.
 This was immediately followed by a fire in the Anfield Road end!
 Dick Forshaw and Dick Johnson netted the other goals.

-1894 - Arthur Worgan scored twice on his reds bow in a 3-1 Second Division win over Burton Swifts, with Duncan McLean netting from the spot.
+1894 - Forward Albert Worgan scored twice on his reds bow in a 3-1 Second Division win over Burton Swifts, with Duncan McLean netting from the spot.

 1962 - Keeper Jim Furnell made his reds bow in a 1-1 Second Division draw at Walsall.
 He remained first choice as we were promoted that season.
 Alan A’Court grabbed our goal that day.

 1956 - Winger Joe Dickson bagged his first reds goal in our 4-2 defeat of Bury at Anfield in another Second Division match, a last-minute strike that was originally credited to Billy Liddell.
 Johnny Evans struck twice, including a penalty, with Liddell also on the scoresheet proper.

 1984 - We drew the Goodison derby 1-1 with Ian Rush bagging our goal.
 Alan Kennedy conceded a penalty against Andy Gray, having already done so earlier in the season when Gray was still at Wolverhampton Wanderers.
 However, Bruce Grobbelaar saved from Graeme Sharp.
 Ex-reds reserve Alan Harper grabbed the Blues’ late equaliser.

 2019 – We were held to a goalless draw at Goodison Park to ensure Manchester City remained on top of the table by a single point, an advantage they held until the end of the campaign.